Torovirus: Human torovirus

-Because there is much similarity in HuTV and BoTV, there are certain criterion that is followed in the detecting and differentiation of both strains.

-Numerous studies have been conducted in the past to relate the toroviruses and its pathogenicity.
+Studies have been conducted to relate toroviruses to pathogenicity.
 Toroviruses has been found in various intestinal diseases in the children as well as the adults.
-A study of fecal excretion of Torovirus concluded that out of 206 examined cases, in around 72 (35%) cases the torovirus was found.
-As compared to the infections by rotavirus or torovirus, Toroviruses were more frequently found in the people that are more immunocompromised.
-The torovirus infections were characterized by reduced vomiting and increased bloody diarrhea.
+A study of fecal excretion of torovirus concluded that out of 206 examined cases, in around 72 (35%) cases the torovirus was found.
+Toroviruses were more frequently found in the people that are more immunocompromised.
+Compared to rotavirus, the torovirus infections were characterized by reduced vomiting and increased bloody diarrhea.
 The immune system's antibody response mainly developed in the grown-up children who were non-immunocompromised.

-In addition to gastroenteritis, toroviruses has also been found in the infants with necrotizing enterocolitis.
-However, in the same study, the severity of illness and mortality was not much affected in the patients with torovirus as compared to the patients who tested negative for torovirus.
+In addition to gastroenteritis, toroviruses have also been found in the infants with necrotizing enterocolitis.
+In the same study, the severity of illness and mortality was not much affected in the patients with torovirus as compared to the patients who tested negative for torovirus.